Brody King: House of Black / Hounds of Hell (2022–2025)

-On the January 12, 2022, edition of AEW Dynamite, King made his All Elite Wrestling debut, aligning himself with Malakai Black by attacking The Varsity Blonds (Brian Pillman Jr. and Griff Garrison) and Penta El Zero Miedo to become the second member of Black's stable, the House of Black.
+On the January 12, 2022, episode of AEW Dynamite, King made his All Elite Wrestling debut, aligning himself with Malakai Black by attacking The Varsity Blonds (Brian Pillman Jr. and Griff Garrison) and Penta El Zero Miedo, forming a tag team called the Kings of the Black Throne, which later evolved into the House of Black.
 At Revolution's buy-in show, the stable (joined by Buddy Matthews) would then win in a trios match against Death Triangle (Pac and Penta Oscuro) and Erick Redbeard.
+King had begun feuding with Darby Allin, with King losing a Coffin match against Allin on 10 August.
+This culminated in a Six-man tag team match at All Out on September 4 where Darby Allin, Sting, and Miro defeated House of Black.

 At Revolution on March 5, 2023, The House of Black defeated The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) to become the AEW World Trios Championship.
+They lost the titles to The Acclaimed and Billy Gunn at All In in August 2023.
+King was a participant in the inaugural Continental Classic, where was in the Blue block and finished with 6 points, but failed to advance to the playoff stage.